We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 This overall rating is calculated based on the following category ratings.
 To learn more, read our Turkey VPN testing methodology.

-Astrill VPN is our top recommendation for people living in, or traveling to, highly-censored countries, including Turkey.
+Astrill VPN is our top recommendation for Turkey and other highly-censored countries.

-The VPN service is extremely effective at bypassing internet censorship and VPN blocks.
-It has two proprietary obfuscation technologies that work to avoid detection by Turkish government firewalls.
+The VPN is extremely effective at bypassing internet censorship and VPN blocks thanks to its obfuscation protocol, StealthVPN, which consistently avoids detection by Turkish government firewalls.

 Logging PolicySome User Logs